omgmog/chrome-conditional-font-changer/README.md

 ## And the technical details...

-The extension saves your "Fonts to exclude" and "Font to use" in `localStorage`, so the fonts you type in these boxes will get saved.
+The extension saves your "Font to use" in `localStorage`, so the font you type in the box will get saved.

 When you go to a site that you find hard to read, you simply click the little 'F' icon in the address bar, and then click the 'Change fonts' button.

-By default I've provided a couple of common icon font libraries in the "Fonts to exclude", these are:

-> "FontAwesome", "Icomoon", "Fontelico", "octicons", "Entypo", "Typicons", "Sitepoint"

 If you'd like to install this extension, do the following: